evanameyer1/Machine-Learning-Crime-Prediction-Application/README.md

 Given that each adaptation involved incorporating time-series data into every model, we established three representative samples for each target column ('non-violent' and 'violent' crimes).
 These samples were determined based on seasonality, identified through a Dickey-Fuller test, and included metrics for 'min,' 'avg,' and 'max.'
 This streamlined approach allowed for a comprehensive yet more manageable evaluation of model performance.

+### 1. Dickey Fuller Test

-In this section, we employ the Augmented Dickey-Fuller (ADF) test from the statsmodels library to assess the stationarity of time-series data.
+Here, we employ the Augmented Dickey-Fuller (ADF) test from the statsmodels library to assess the stationarity of time-series data.
 The purpose is to identify and address any potential non-stationarity within the dataset, crucial for accurate modeling and forecasting.
 The function dickey_fuller_test iterates through specified target columns, conducts the ADF test for each, and returns a dictionary containing p-values indicating the stationarity of each column.:

 ```python
 from datetime import datetime